 Massive schools of fish are a common sight and loggerhead turtles often peek at you from the wrecks – it’s nothing short of amazing.
 Summertime is the best time to go, as the temperatures will range between 70 and 80 degrees and the visibility averages a little over 100 feet.

-If you love shipwrecks, Morehead will really scratch that itch.
+If you love shipwrecks, diving in North Carolina will really scratch that itch.

 8. Flower Garden Banks National Marine Sanctuary – Texas